 viii.
-Subaward Budget Justification (EERE 335) (if applicable)
+Subrecipient Budget Justification (EERE 335) (if applicable)

-Applicants must provide a separate budget justification, EERE 335 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$100,000 or 25 percent of the total work effort (whichever is less).
+Applicants must provide a separate budget justification (i.e., budget justification for each budget year and a cumulative budget) for each subrecipient that is expected to perform work estimated to be more than \$100,000 or 10 percent of the total work effort (whichever is less).
+While the data requested is mandatory, the use of the Budget Justification Workbook is optional.
 The budget justification must include the same justification information described in the "Budget Justification" section above.
-Save each subaward budget justification in a Microsoft Excel file using the following convention for the title ix.
+Save each subrecipient budget justification in a Microsoft Excel file using the following convention for the title ix.
 Budget for DOE/NNSA FFRDC (if applicable)

-"ControlNumber_LeadOrganization_Subawardee_Budget_Justification".
+"ControlNumber_LeadOrganization_Subrecipient_Budget_Justification".